 In addressing the issue of what constituted an objectively reasonable belief under SOX that the employer's conduct constituted securities fraud, the First Circuit in Day, required that the employee "show that his communication to the employer specifically related to one of the laws listed in § 1514A."
 555 F.3d at 55.
-Notwithstanding the specificity of the complainant's communications to her employer identifying the conduct at issue, the court upheld dismissal of the complainant's complain the specificient to sustain an objectively reasonable belief that the SOX listed laws sufficient to sustain an objectively reasonable belief that the conduct violated one of the laws.
+Notwithstanding the specificity of the complainant's communications to her employer identifying the conduct at issue, the court upheld dismissal of the complainant's complaint because she was unable to establish at trial a nexus between employer's conduct and the SOX listed laws sufficient to sustain an objectively reasonable belief that the conduct violated one of the listed laws.
 555 F.3d at 56-57.